-If there’s anything Las Vegas is good at, it’s making all its guests feel like celebrities, from free drinks at the casino and surprise upgrades of hotel rooms to world-renowned chefs cooking in the kitchens, and the seemingly endless shows for your amusement.
+If there’s anything Las Vegas is good at, it’s making all its guests feel like celebrities, from free drinks at the casino and surprise upgrades of hotel rooms to world-renowned chefs cooking in the kitchens, and the seemingly endless shows – from magic and comedy to concerts and adults-only productions.
 But nothing gets the goosebumps going like a brush with celebrities themselves, who flit and float through the restaurants, nightclubs, pools, golf courses and more, often close enough to scatter some stardust on you.
 Be ready to catch it at these 10 favorite celebrity hangouts in Las Vegas.

 TAO Nightclub at the Venetian